shimonelbaz/ma-devops-assignment/README.md

 Adding a new service is simple:
 1. Edit the workflow file - .github/workflows/build.yaml
 2. Add the service name to the inputs list of the workflow
-3. Add the service information [name, URL, port (choose any free one)] to the SERVICE_PARAMETERS json
+3. Add the service information [name, URL, port (choose any free one)] to the SERVICE_PARAMETERS json.

+    Note: This can be replaced with values files per service.

-4. Note, if the response from the API is not a json or that the requested value is not in the fields called - text, value - it needs to be added to the python code, otherwise the response will always be the raw one.
+4. Notice, if the response from the API is not a json or that the requested value is not in the fields called - text, value - it needs to be added to the python code, otherwise the response will always be the raw one.